redis-projects/redis-terraform/README.md

 #### client_certificate_path: /Users/audi/Documents/GIT/rl-terraform/terraform_account.pfx
 The client_certificate_path applies to Azure only!
-It points to a file (PFX format) containing the credentials of the service princpal
+It points to a file (PFX format) containing the credentials of the service principal

 #### clusters